psychemedia/sin-eater-resources/src/_scientific_folklore.md

-# Scientific Folklore View, 1890-92
+# The Scientific Folklore View, 1890-92

 As the years rolled into the final decade of the 19th century, further interest started to develop in a comparative , scientific" approach to studies folklore, as well as framing traditions within a context of history.